StephanieRuthJones/react-crud-frontend/README.md

 * DogCard.js
 * AddDogForm.js

-**Based on the component list above, draw a component tree to determine the structure of this Dog Adoption app, as well as where state will be held and how props will be passed**
+**Based on the component list above, draw a component tree to determine the structure of this Dog Adoption app, as well as where state will be held and how props will be passed.
+Have an instructor or peer approve/correct your hierarchy.**

 <details><summary>Where is state typically held?</summary>
 <p>